According to a report, one in three Canadians struggles with their mental health.

 If you notice or suspect that a mental health problem is affecting an employee’s behaviour and work performance, you should reach out to the employee.

-Common signs of strain may be irritability, visible stress, increased absenteeism, lower productivity.
+Common signs of strain may be irritability, visible stress, increased absenteeism, and lower productivity.

 We recommend that you: